Gromov-Witten and Welschinger invariants of del Pezzo varieties: Pencils of surfaces in the linear system |-(1/2)K X|

-Together with the remarks about real structures on the pencil $\mathcal{Q}$ and that on the quotient of the Picard group of its base locus, one deduces that such real surfaces $\Sigma_t \in \R \mathcal{Q}$ are exactly the solutions in $\R Pic(E)$ of Equation (\ref{eq-proof-eq-solutions.in.PicE}).
-The proposition then follows. \end{proof}
+is a real isomorphism.
+Together with the remarks on real structures on the pencil $\mathcal{Q}$ and on the quotient of the Picard group of its base locus, this implies that such real surfaces $\Sigma_t \in \R \mathcal{Q}$ are precisely the real solutions in $\R \Pic(E)$ to Equation (\ref{eq-proof-eq-solutions.in.PicE}).
+The proposition is thus established. \end{proof}

-As a consequence, the set of such real surfaces in the pencil $\mathcal{Q}$ is in one-to-one correspondence to the set of real solutions of Equation (\ref{eq-solutions.in.PicE}).
-Hence, the number of such real surfaces depends on the number of real $|D.S|$-torsion points on $\R Pic(E)$.
-This means that this number depends on the real structure on $E$ and the position of the real divisors $\phi(\overline{L},\overline{D})$ and $[\underline{x}_d]$ on $\R Pic(E)$ if $\R E$ is not connected.
-More precisely, this number is described in the following corollary, see also Figure \ref{fig-real.solutions.in.PicE}.
+As a consequence of Proposition~\ref{prop-corresponding.surface.picE}, there is a bijection between the set of such real surfaces in the pencil~$\mathcal{Q}$ and the set of real solutions to Equation (\ref{eq-solutions.in.PicE}).
+Thus, the number of these real surfaces is determined by the number of real $|D.S|$-torsion points on $\R \Pic(E)$.
+In particular, this number depends on the real structure of $E$ and, when $\R E$ is disconnected, on the position of the real divisors $\phi(\overline{L},\overline{D})$ and $[\underline{x}_d]$ in $\R \Pic(E)$.
+More precisely, this number is described in the following corollary; see also Figure~\ref{fig-real.solutions.in.PicE}.